trandinh0506/CoreChainServer/README.md

 ## Authors

-* Developed by Cao Nguyen Tri Ngoc and the Not Found Team.
+* Developed by the Not Found Team.

 ## License